antarctica/PolarRoute/README.md

 ## Installation
-The PolarRoute software can be installed by running the following commands.
-Be careful and make sure that these are done in Anaconda.
+The PolarRoute software can be installed by running the following commands:
 ```
   conda create -n PolarRoute python=3.9
   conda activate PolarRoute